luispedro/diskhash/README.md

 specificity.
 They all use the same underlying code, so you can open a hashtable created in C from Haskell, modify it within your Haskell code, and open the result in Python (although Python's version currently only deals with integers, stored as longs).

-This will work best for very simple types so that you can control their binary representation (64-bit integers, for example).
+Cross-language functionality will work best for very simple types so that you can control their binary representation (64-bit integers, for example).

+Reading does not touch the disk representation at all and, thus, can be done on top of read-only files or using multiple threads.
+Writing or modifying values is, however, not thread-safe.

 ## Examples